BilqeesShahid/30_days_challenge/task7.md

 ## ✅ Short Answers for the 5 Core Concepts

-Below are short, simple explanations for each concept.

 1️⃣ **/constitution – Project Standards**

 The /constitution defines the overall rules, quality standards, and success criteria for the entire project.